nmilosev/crouton-fedora-wayland/README.md

 Wayland
 ---

 Wayland support is built in directly.
 If you only want a CLI you have to modify the installation files.
-Search for "# Wayland support:" comment!

 Some applications (GNOME) can actually run on ChromeOS without a compositor.
 Others will require Xwayland.